Kansas City Chiefs select SMU receiver Rashee Rice, OU tackle Wanya Morris on Day 2 of NFL Draft

 The 23-year-old joins a wide receiver room that includes Kadarius Toney, Marquez-Valdes Scantling, Richie James, Justin Watson and Skyy Moore.

-The Chiefs traded up in the third round with the Cincinnati Bengals or the 92nd pick to select tackle Wanya Morris from Oklahoma.
+The Chiefs traded up in the third round with the Cincinnati Bengals to the 92nd pick to select tackle Wanya Morris from Oklahoma.

 Morris was a five-star recruit and made the SEC All-Freshman Team as a 12-game starter at left tackle for Tennessee in 2019.